tranquocde/tranquocde.github.io/_posts/2023-10-17-Generatve-model-part1.md

 - **Density estimation**: Given datapoint x, what   is the probability of $p_{\theta}(x)$ ?
 - **Sampling**: How can we generate data from the model distribution, $x_{new} \sim p_\theta(x)?$
-- **Unsupervised representation learning**: How can we learn meaningful feature representations for a datapoint x ? ( This is extremely useful for supervised downstream tasks ! )
+- **Unsupervised representation learning**: How can we learn meaningful feature representations for a datapoint x ? ( This is extremely useful for supervised downstream tasks !!! , we'll talk about it later in this series of generative model. )